bcgov/MyGovBC-notification-server/README.md

     cd MyGovBC-notification-server
     npm install
     npm start
+If successful, you will see following output

+    $ npm start

+    > notification@1.0.0 start .../notification
+    > node .

+    Web server listening at: http://localhost:3000
+    Browse your REST API at http://localhost:3000/explorer

 ## Configuration
 ### smtp
 By default *NotifiyBC* uses smtp server on localhost as configured in */server/config.json*.
 To change, instead of updating */server/config.json*, create file */server/config.local.json* containing